coreBOS/coreBOSDocumentation/user/pages/06.analytics/01.business-questions/item.md

 The idea is that we can have a process established in a module.
 This process is related to a field in the module that passes through some states.
 For example, the sales stage picklist in Potentials.
 As the opportunity is worked on, the different sales stage states are selected.
 At any given point in the life of the opportunity, we can load a mermaid graph that will ask ModTracker which have been the changes that the record (the sales stage field) has gone through, and for each one, we will be able to apply a style.

 With this functionality you will see a different style on each record you open in detail view, reflecting the transitions in the life of each particular record.
-If you show the mermaid graph above, where the styling is fixed in the “columns” field, you would always see the same graph on all records which is not what you need to show the user.
+If you show the mermaid graph above, where the styling is fixed in the "columns" field, you would always see the same graph on all records which is not what you need to show the user.

 The extended syntax looks like this: